-The following sections provide information about the emergency recovery operations you can perform.
+The following sections provide information about the emergency recovery operations you can perform on hard disks.

 Decrypting a Drive

 Typical scenarios where you might need to decrypt a drive include:

 - ZENworks Full Disk Encryption was removed from the device before the drive was decrypted. - Decryption was interrupted abnormally (for example, because of a power failure).